kilmajster/ngrok-spring-boot-starter/README.md

 ## Configuration
 ### ngrok configuration
-If you haven't heard what is ngrok yet, you can check out their [site](https://ngrok.com/) (tldr; _ngrok can proxy traffic from web to your local machine on the specified port, in our case will be tomcats_ `http://localhost:8080`).
+If you haven't heard what ngrok is yet, you can check out their [site](https://ngrok.com/) (tldr; _ngrok can proxy traffic from web to your local machine on the specified port, in our case it will be tomcats_ `http://localhost:8080`).
 How to create account, download, install & configure ngrok is described in their short [guide](https://dashboard.ngrok.com/get-started) 📄.
-  Remember where you extracting binary file because this will be important in next step 🔜
+  Remember where you extracting binary file because this will be important in the next step 🔜

 ### add dependency (not working yet)
 - maven: